getgrav/grav-learn/pages/2/07.api/03.endpoints/13.flex-objects/_07.update-object/api-endpoint.md

 ---

 This is a partial update: fields you omit are left untouched.
 Use `PATCH`, not `POST` (posting to an object URL is not allowed).

+If the body sends a file field (`file`, `avatar`, `pagemedia`, or any field with a `destination`) without a file it previously held, that file is deleted from the object's own folder when the object saves.
+Files stored in a shared destination such as `media://` are only unlinked from the field and stay on disk.